 Carrie DeCell is a senior staff attorney at the Knight Institute.

-Brett Max Kaufman is a staff attorney in the ACLU's Center for Democracy.
+Brett Max Kaufman is a senior staff attorney in the ACLU's Center for Democracy.

 Gabe Rottman is the director of the Technology and Press Freedom Project at the Reporters Committee for Freedom of the Press.